tbaums/dcos-k8s-days-labs/labs/Lab_03_Enable_High_Availability.md

 **Notice that in high availability mode, DC/OS has started 3 etcd peers and 3 kube-control-plane processes.
 If any of these processes die, DC/OS will monitor their health and automatically restart them.**

-### OPTIONAL: Making Kubernetes Highly Available through the CLI
+### OPTIONAL ALTERNATIVE: Making Kubernetes Highly Available through the CLI

 Grab the Kubernetes options.json file: